 There are also some experts that argue that it may be better to ask for a resume because the term “CV” has become closer to obsolete, and may indicate that you are too formal for qualified applicants looking for a relaxed environment.
 But that is probably not going to be a significant issue.

-Overall, at least here in Australia, CVs and resumes are by and large the same document, with the same information, and asking for one or the other is really more of a preference.
+Overall, at least in Australia and New Zealand, CVs and resumes are by and large the same document, with the same information, and asking for one or the other is really more of a preference.
 But if you want to be a bit kinder to your applicants, it may be better to ask for a resume for all jobs where a true, traditional CV would be inappropriate, simply to make the process a bit easier.